The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Examples of digital assets include

 Yes.
-Digital assets are not considered currency, but the value they generate is considered taxable income or capital gain.
+Digital assets have become an important aspect of modern commerce and personal interactions.
+They are not considered currency, but the value they generate is considered taxable income or capital gain.

-This means that if you buy, sell, or exchange digital assets, the capital loss or gain must be reported on your tax return.
+This means that if you buy, sell, or exchange digital assets, the capital loss or gain from a digital asset’s transaction must be reported on your tax return.
 Additionally, if you receive digital assets as payment for services as an employee, this is considered wages and must be reported by your employer on Form W-2, Wage and Tax Statement, like traditional wages.

 If you didn’t own any digital assets or only owned digital assets and didn’t have any digital asset transactions during the year, you can answer “No” to this question.